-A candidate shall discuss the title of dissertation with the supervisor or choose the topic directly assigned by the supervisor.
+A candidate shall discuss the title of dissertation with the supervisor or choose the title directly assigned by the supervisor.
 The dissertation shall represent his or her own original and innovative ideas, research, methodology and perspectives; comprise a paper no less than 30,000 words in accordance with the Regulations Governing the Format, Binding and Presentation of Theses.

-By the end of probationary period, a candidate shall submit a research report and pass the oral defence in the fourth semester after the topic has been chosen via thorough research.
+By the end of the probationary period, a candidate shall submit a research report and pass the oral defence in the fourth semester after the topic has been chosen via a thorough research.
 In the fifth semester, a draft of dissertation and progress report shall be addressed to the supervisor.
-Under no circumstances will a candidate be approved to proceed into the final oral defence of the dissertation, unless he or she complete the whole dissertation and satisfy the supervisor.
+Under no circumstances will candidate be approved to proceed into the final oral defence of the dissertation, unless he or she completed the whole dissertation and satisfied the supervisor.

-To be eligible for the award of the degree of Master of Laws, a candidate shall complete the courses in the curriculum(compulsory and elective courses) for at least 37 credits, pass the probation, publish no less than one work in academic journals, complete the dissertation and pass the final oral defence in accordance with Regulations of Conferment of Degree of GDUFE.
-The formal requirements relating to dissertation and conferment of degree shall be determined by the GDUFE Regulations on Conferment of Degree and Protocol Governing the Format, Binding and Presentation of Dissertation for the Master Degree.
+To be eligible for the degree of Master of Laws, a candidate shall complete the courses in the curriculum, pass the probation, publish no less than one work in academic journals, complete dissertation and pass the final oral defence in accordance with Regulations of Conferment of Degree of GDUFE.
+The formal requirements relating to dissertation and conferment of degree shall be determined by the GDUFE Regulations on Conferment of Degree and Protocols Governing the Format, Binding and Presentation of Dissertation for the Master Degree.